How I Think About Giving on the Street

 How do you react to people who ask you for money?
 If giving on the street is something you never do, experiment with giving some spare change while also giving the person a silent blessing that his life might be changed for the better in some way.
 Experiment by giving some money while expressing kindness and compassion with your body language and perhaps your words, too.
 What might change in your story if you were to change how you react to people on the street asking you for money?
 How might you contribute to ayni, or reciprocity, if you were to start giving on the street to people who are in need?

-(You can learn more about changing your habits, your story, and your life in my book Change Your Story, Change Your Life.)
+(You can learn more about changing your habits, your story, and your life in my books, including Change Your Story, Change Your Life.
+All the proceeds for my book go to charities through The Greer Foundation.
+Learn more on my giving back page.)

 Carl